 - Remember to adjust the processing time for your altitude.
 The air is thinner at higher altitudes, which causes water to boil at a lower temperature.
 Lower boiling temperatures are not as effective at killing bacteria.
 To compensate, increase the processing time or canner pressure.

-- Use Mason jars to preserve foods, but never re-use the lids.
+- Use mason jars to preserve foods, but never reuse the lids (it’s OK to reuse the bands, though).

 - Canned food should only be kept up to a year.
-Only can the amount of food your family will consume over the span of a year.
+Can only the amount of food your family will consume over the span of a year.